d630/bpx/README.md

-#### README
+### README

-[bpx](https://github.com/D630/bpx) is a bash shell procedure/script which simulates the zsh hook functions **preexec** and **precmd**, (like [bash-preexec](https://github.com/rcaloras/bash-preexec)) but in an unsual
+[bpx](https://github.com/D630/bpx) is a bash shell procedure/script, which simulates the zsh hook functions **preexec** and **precmd**, (like [bash-preexec](https://github.com/rcaloras/bash-preexec)) but in an unsual
-manner: instead of doing the preexecution hook with the *DEBUG trap*, bpx involves Readline by using the *bind* builtin command to work with the readline buffer.
-That's why bpx defines the hook functions *preexec* and *precmd* as well as **preread** and **postread**.
+manner: instead of doing the preexecution hook with the *DEBUG trap*, bpx also involves Readline by using the *bind* builtin command to work with the readline buffer and to define the additional hook functions **preread** and **postread**.

 bpx is, though, still a hacky business, no doubt.
-But it remembers the real bahviour of zsh: preexec functions are executed after the command line (aka. command list or parse tree) has been read and is about to be executed; they are **not** beeing executed before each command execution of the list.
+But it remembers the real bahviour of zsh: preexec functions in zsh are executed after the command line (aka. command list or parse tree) has been read and is about to be executed;
+they are **not** beeing executed before each command execution of the list.
 Actually, the second and third parameters of its functions don't even obtain the whole expansion; alias expansion in command and process substitution, for example, is not performed.
-That is: one command line, one preexec hook!
+That is: one command line, one zsh like preexec hook!

 bpx works best in bash 4.4 (*PS0*) and has been tested with the emacs line editing mode in an interactive instance that was not running in an Emacs shell